hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ### Generating Client Libraries using OpenAPI Generator:

-OpenAPI Generator tools allow generation of API client libraries (SDK Generation), server stubs, documentation, and configuration automatically, given an input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (support both 2.0 and 3.0 OpenAPI formats).
+OpenAPI Generator tool allows the generation of API client libraries (SDK), server stubs, documentation, and configuration automatically with a given input of [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification) (support both 2.0 and 3.0 OpenAPI formats).
 This tool can generate more than 50 programming languages which can be consumed by various DevOps tools.

-This tool is available in various forms based on the user's familiarity:
+OpenAPI Generator tool is available in various form of applications that meet the user's familiarity.
+The OpenAPI Generator website provides 4 different set of applications:

-* A downloadable and executable JAR file that can be executed using Java Run Time tool.
+* A downloadable and executable **JAR** file that can be executed using **Java Run Time tool**.
-* Docker image that can be executed inside a docker container.
+* **Docker** image that can be executed using the docker engine.
-* Dependencies in Maven and  Gradle projects.
+* Dependencies in Maven and **Gradle** projects that can be used for build automation.
-* Node package manager (npm) package wrapper.
+* Node package manager (**npm**) package wrapper.

 ![](/img/openapi-generator.png "OpenAPI Generator GitHub Page")

-Lets look at the simple installation of openAPI generator, that is a JAR file.
-Actually using JAR file doesn't need installation at all, just download the JAR file and use it directly.
-The prerequisite to use the JAR file is to have Java runtime 8 (JRE) at a minimum.
+In this blog, let's look at the painless and simplest application of the openAPI generator, that is using the JAR file.
+Actually using JAR file doesn't need installation at all, just download the JAR file and execute it directly from the command lines.
+The requirement for using the JAR file is that the workstation must be deployed with JaVA runtime 8 (JRE) at a minimum.
+For more information about the deployment of JAVA runtime executables, please take a look at the installation page from the JAVA website: <https://www.java.com/en/download/help/download_options.html>

 The JAR file is available at Maven.org and its location is <https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/5.4.0/openapi-generator-cli-5.4.0.jar>